Learning & skills news

 National Apprenticeship Week 2019

-National Apprenticeship Week is an annual occurrence with the aim of celebrating apprentices’ achievements and their positive impact on local businesses.
+National Apprenticeship Week is an annual occurrence with the aim of celebrating apprentices’ achievements and their positive effect on local businesses.

 This year Apprenticeship Week took place from 4th March to 8th March with the theme of “Blazing a Trail”.
-The theme aimed to showcase the new energy and passion that apprentices can bring to the workplace, promoting apprenticeships as a positive route for anyone looking to progress or change their career.
+The theme aimed to showcase the new energy and passion that apprentices can bring to the workplace, promoting apprenticeships as a positive route for anyone looking to gain new skills or change their career.

 Darlington Borough Council Learning & Skills has celebrated Apprenticeship Week with a variety of different activities.
 They have spoken to a range of local employers and apprentices in regard to the positive impacts the apprenticeship has had on them and showcased the impacts on their website and social media.

-During apprenticeship week, current apprentices have taken part in a competitive step challenge to promote health and well-being.
-They have also arranged a drop-in event at the Town Hall where members of staff could gain more information about apprenticeships and the positive impact they could have on their department, looking at success stories and the opportunity for up-skilling staff.
+During apprenticeship week, current apprentices have taken part in a competitive step challenge to encourage health and well-being.
+They have also arranged a drop-in event at the Town Hall where members of staff could gain more information about apprenticeships and the positive effect they could have on their department, looking at success stories and the opportunity for up-skilling staff.

 The biggest event of the week was the Tees Valley Apprenticeship Week challenge which involves teams of apprentices from all five Tees Valley local authorities competing in a range of mental and physical tasks.
 Middlesbrough Council Community Learning hosted the event at Middlesbrough Sports Village on Thursday 7th March.